5 – Competence Workshop

 “The quality and safety of patient care, and indeed the very vitality of our health care systems, depend heavily on high-functioning physicians.
 Yet recent data have revealed an extraordinarily high — and increasing — prevalence of physician burnout, defined as emotional exhaustion, interpersonal disengagement, and a low sense of personal accomplishment.
 There is compelling evidence that burnout negatively affects patient care, therefore healthcare professionals need to learn tools to create their optimal state of physical, mental, and social well-being.”
 NEJM

-Social Determinants of Health (must attend the Poverty Simulation) (all colleges)
+Social Determinants of Health (all colleges)

 This competence workshop is a TERRIFIC opportunity to use what you learned if you participated in the Poverty Simulation activity.
 A case will be presented and students will be asked to create a comprehensive care plan in the form of a concept map taking into consideration the socio/economic concerns of the patient/family and addressing social determinants of health.